 How do you choose the right fly rod for you?
 If you are reading this, we hope that you are considering a Syndicate fly rod to fill that hole in your professional fly rod lineup.
 Or, if you're a beginner, we hope you are considering a Syndicate fly rod as the first rod in your collection.
 We understand that there are many options out there, so making the right choice is not always easy.

-Here at Syndicate, we have two series of rods; The Pipeline and The AQUOS.
-The Pipeline series rods are 10 and 11-foot lengths ranging from 2-4 weight and were designed for European Nymphing.
-Even though they are designed as such, they have proven to be great rods in many fishing styles, making it an option for a well-rounded trout rod.
-The AQUOS series is available in 9 and 10-foot lengths ranging from 5-9 weight and is a much better "all- arounder" rod.
-It can be classified as the larger game rod in our lineup but carries a few similar characteristics as the Pipeline series.
+Here at Syndicate, we have three series of rods; Reaver, Pipeline and AQUOS.
+The Pipeline series rods are 10 and 11 foot lengths ranging from 2-4 weight and were designed for European Nymhing.
+Even though they are designed as such, they have proven to be great rods in many styles of fishing as well making it an option for well-rounded trout rod.
+Like the Pipeline rods, the Reaver was built specifically for European and tight-line nymphing methods, but with new and more defined components for such methods.
+They come in 10 and 11 foot lengths in 2-3 weights that will excel at nymphing, but are not recommended as an all-around rod due to the specific design.
+The AQUOS series is available in 9 and 10 foot lengths ranging from 5-9 weight and is a much better “all- arounder” rod.
+It can be classified as the larger game rod in our lineup, but carries some similar characteristics as the Pipeline series.

 To determine which rod will be the best option for you, read the following criteria below, and always feel free to reach out to us via our Contact Us page for any questions you may have.
 Or stop by your local fly shop!